RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 ## Is there any mentoring program for this course?

+**Update July 17, 2023**: _"As there is no mentor has been recruited for your course Artificial Intelligence COSC1127 this semester, we regret to inform you that we are unable to fulfill your request."_

 It seems RMIT is organising mentorship for this course, but they have not confirmed me that 100%.
 When I learn more I will let you know.

 ## Course Survey Experience: what? why?